exoriente/nodice/04_stealth.md

 # Stealth

+## New idea

+- Major advantage: pass effortlessly
+- Minor advantage: slow pass but alert level / suspicion of guards is raised, increasing difficilty next time
+- Equal advantage / minor disadvantage: no pass, slow retreat possible, alert / suspicion raised
+- Major disadvantage: immediate detection

+### Increased alertness / suspicion

+Can be bonus to detection +1 or +2

+Can also mean measures: more patrols, closing gates etc.

 ## General rule

 The outcome of an attempt at stealth is determined by comparing the stealth levels of characters or comparing a character's stealth level to a stealth difficulty level as posed by traps, locks or other devices.